100 Notable alumni of

 -

 Donda Clairann West was an American educator and chair of Chicago State University's Department of English, Communications, Media, and Theater.
-She was best known for being the mother of the American rapper Ye.
+She was best known for being the mother of American rapper Kanye West.

 -